Want SEO results?

 To learn more about their process, check out this video from Google.

 Basically, links from quality sources are seen as little seals of approval or votes of confidence in your favor.

-The more you have, the more you’ll impress search engines.
+The more you have, the more you’ll impress search engines and increase SEO.